fredericcassin/mercury-howto/README.md

 # mercury-howto
-How-to install and use the Mercury language on Linux and Windows
+Document steps to install and use the Mercury language on Linux and Windows.
+Two steps are required

+1. install a minimal mmc compiler from a binary tar ball
+2. Reinstall from the git sources.
+This requires the first generated mmc to recompile all using Mercury itself.

 ## Installation in WSL / Debian

-**Steps:**

 ### Prerequisites, + Java